 The service is a good choice for the newest VPN users, but for someone with VPN experience who wants to keep personal and business data and internet usage safe, Avast SecureLine VPN simply won’t compare to other all-around premium providers – like ExpressVPN (review).

-If you are looking for a provider that meets a specific privacy requirements, then you’d likely find this chart useful.
+If you are looking for a provider that meets a specific privacy requirement, then you’d likely find this chart useful.